-This TR provides a geological evaluation and estimate of coal resource and coal reserve as of December 31, 2022, in accordance with the requirements set forth in 1) NI 43-101 Rules and Policies, 2) CIMDS.
-Coal resources calculations are based on mine advancement positions as of September 20, 2022 as provided by Corsa.
+This TR provides a geological evaluation and estimate of coal resource and coal reserve as of December 31, 2023, in accordance with the requirements set forth in 1) NI 43-101 Rules and Policies, 2) CIMDS.
+Coal resources calculations are based on mine advancement positions as of September 30, 2023 as provided by Corsa for underground-mineable resources and reserves, and as of December 31, 2023 for surface- and highwall mineable resources and reserves.
 This coal resource and reserve determination includes coordination, assembly, and analysis of all pertinent resource data and processing into a resource database; the mapping of coal resources; estimation of coal resources and coal reserves; review and compilation of coal quality data; review and assessment of the economics associated with the planned mineral development and production by Corsa; and the preparation of a TR in accordance with NI 43-101 standards.